polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 In future format versions, parts of the `reserved1` and `reserved2` bytes can be used to include additional information in the descriptor.

+### Backwards compatibility

+Two flavors of candidate receipts are used in network protocols, runtime and node
+implementation:

+- `CommittedCandidateReceipt` which includes the `CandidateDescriptor` and the `CandidateCommitments`
+- `CandidateReceipt` which includes the `CandidateDescriptor` and just a hash of the commitments

+We want to support both the old and new versions in the runtime and node, so the implementation must be able to detect the version of a given candidate receipt.

+The version of the descriptor is detected by checking the reserved fields.
+If they are not zeroed, it means it is a version 1 descriptor.
+Otherwise the `version` field is used further to determine the version.
+It should be `0` for version 2 descriptors.
+If it is not the descriptor has an unknown version and should be considered invalid.

 ### Parachain block validation

 If the candidate descriptor is version 1, there are no changes.